Bosnia and Herzegovina

 There were lots of books and reports written about the War in Bosnia.
 The relationship of conflict always has “the other side of the medal” in which, we are sure, all aggressors are victims.
 With due respect to all the casualties and innocent victims who deserve justice, recognition, and human compassion, and our deep wish to rest in peace for eternity, we have decided to encourage visitors to search for serious understanding of the Yugoslavian conflict, inviting them to fully experience with an open heart the beauties of Bosnia and Herzegovina at its present, without burden of manipulation and propaganda.
 Bosnia was formerly part of SFR Yugoslavia but gained its independence in 1992 after the war in Bosnia and Herzegovina ended, that came about as a result of the breakup of the multinational socialist federation of Yugoslavia.
-War in Bosnia and Herzegovina was an international tragic armed conflict and religious violence among neighbors and historically close nations that took place in Bosnia and Herzegovina between March 1992 and November 1995 and had involved several sides : Bosnia, Federal Republic of Yugoslavia /later Serbia/ and Croatia with the bloody “result” of around 110000 casualties and 1,8 million displaced population.
+War in Bosnia and Herzegovina was an international tragic armed conflict and religious violence of horrific torture among neighbors and historically close nations that took place in Bosnia and Herzegovina between March 1992 and November 1995 and had involved several sides : Bosnia, Federal Republic of Yugoslavia /later Serbia/ and Croatia with the bloody “result” of around 110000 casualties and 1,8 million displaced population.
 More than 20 years after the end of a bloody war that caused endless suffering and destruction, Bosnia and its people still struggle to find a path for reconstruction and reconciliation.
 Whenever a conflict has occurred, all criminals must be prosecuted and held responsible for their illegal acts, whichever side they belonged to and irrespective of the political role they took on.
 The disgusting Srebrenica myth is used by the international world order to try to divide Orthodox Christians and Muslim to better rule over them all or, even better, to have them fight each other and it allows evil to rule the world as it does today.

 Bosnian History in short